Expand your credentials with Summer Institute courses

 2 law school credits

-Qualifies for 24 CLE credits; Qualifies for 24 MN Rule 114 continuing education creditFaculty: Ken Fox, Professor, Hamline University School of Business; Senior Fellow, Dispute Resolution Institute, Mitchell Hamline School of Law
+24 CLE credits applied for; 24 MN Rule 114 continuing education creditsFaculty: Ken Fox, Professor, Hamline University School of Business; Senior Fellow, Dispute Resolution Institute, Mitchell Hamline School of Law

 This interdisciplinary course introduces students to important theoretical perspectives on our understanding of conflict and conflict response.
 Specifically, students explore the biological/physiological, psychodynamic, social psychological, communication, and sociological/political perspectives on conflict by reading and discussing major theoretical works within each perspective.
 Emphasis is on comparing and distinguishing key dimensions of these theories, such as the nature and sources of conflict, conflict escalation, conflict response, and the nature of the third party role.
 Classes follow an interactive format.
 Using case studies, exercises, and group discussion to draw upon personal experiences, including those involving race and social identity, the course explores the usefulness of each perspective to understand the experience of conflict.